-Our Sacred Heart Story with the Potawatomi People in Kansas, 1841-1879 with author Maureen Chicoine, RSCJ, a four session online presentation and discussion with invited Indigenous speakers and Maureen Chicoine, RSCJ, author of Grave on the Prairie, Zoom links and any additional notes or information will be sent one week and repeated one day prior to each session.
+Our Sacred Heart Story with the Potawatomi People in Kansas, 1841-1879 was a four session online presentation and discussion originally presented in February-March 2022 by the Stuart Center for Mission.
+The program featured Stuart Center staff, RSCJ and Associates, invited Indigenous speakers and Maureen Chicoine, RSCJ, author of the book Grave on the Prairie: Seven Religious of the Sacred Heart and Saint Mary's Mission to the Potawatomi.

 The 5th Backdrop LIVE event is happening March 11–March 12, 2022.